kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 #.
 The _real numbers_, with symbol $\mathbb{R}$ for real, are glibly described as the union of the rational numbers and the irrational numbers.^[[Richard Dedekind](https://en.wikipedia.org/wiki/Richard_Dedekind) with his _Schnitt_ or cut, showed that the rationals and irrationals comprise $\mathbb{R}$, but that is [a story](https://arpita95b.medium.com/cutting-through-the-confusion-how-dedekind-cuts-build-the-real-numbers-20aeaaec021d) for another day and another blog.]

 #.
-The _complex_ numbers incorporate a non-real entity called $i$ the _imaginary unit_, which is defined as $i^2 = -1$.
+The _complex_ numbers incorporate a non-real entity, called $i$ the _imaginary unit_, which is defined as $i^2 = -1$.
 Since every real number when squared is greater than or equal to zero, this $i$ is not a real number, and therefore demands its own symbol, arithmetic, and set, $\mathbb{C}$.

+## Abstract Algebra

+In the nineteenth century, mathematicians contemplated the then extant mathematical systems and recognized certain commonalities.
+Whether it was arithmetic or geometry, or some other branch of mathematics, they were able to distil certain underlying principles behind the common practices of mathematics.
+By systematizing and classifying what they observed, they were able to _invent_ names for the _classes of objects_ they discerned, along with their properties.
+Thus was born [abstract algebra](https://en.wikipedia.org/wiki/Abstract_algebra).
+The ideas of commutativity, associativity, the additive and multiplicative identities, and the additive and multiplicative inverses were born from this exercise in classification.

-## The Four arithmetic operations
+## The Four Arithmetic Operations

-Each of the four basic arithmetic operations--addition, multiplication, subtraction, division---are [binary](https://en.wikipedia.org/w/index.php?title=Binary_operation&oldid=1182322931) operations and may only be performed between _two_ numbers.
+Each of the four basic arithmetic operations--addition, multiplication, subtraction, division---are [binary](https://en.wikipedia.org/w/index.php?title=Binary_operation&oldid=1182322931) operations and may _only_ be performed between _two_ numbers.
 The ability to _add_ multiple numbers---as in determining the total sum to be paid at the checkout counter while shopping---is made possible by the [commutativity](https://en.wikipedia.org/wiki/Commutative_property) and [associativity](https://en.wikipedia.org/wiki/Associative_property) of addition, which also applies to multiplication.
 Subtraction and division are neither commutative nor associative.^[For a start, subtraction is not commutative: $3 - 2 = 1 \ne -1 = 2 - 3$.]

 ### Commutativity and Associativity